Substation (under consideration for removal)

 History

-Paddington is on land of the Gadigal (Cadigal) of the Eora nation (AIATSIS 2016), which stretch from the southern shore of Sydney Harbour to today's Petersham, and which practically and spiritually sustained the Gadigal for millennia.
-Woollahra including Paddington is on Gadigal and Birrabirragal land (Coast History & Heritage 2021).
-Early European accounts noted the area today called Paddington was the place of the Maroo, a path along the ridgeline long used by local Aboriginal people that had served as trading routes between farmed grasslands or bountiful fishing areas.
-(Heiss & Gibson 2015).
+Historical notes: Paddington is on land of the Gadigal of the Eora nation (AIATSIS 2016), which stretches from the southern shore of Sydney Harbour to today's Petersham, and which practically and spiritually sustained the Gadigal for millennia.
+Early European accounts noted the area today called Paddington as the place of the Maroo, a path along the ridgeline long used by local Aboriginal people as trading routes between farmed grasslands or bountiful fishing areas (Heiss & Gibson 2015).

 The rich archaeological and historical record of harbour allows us to recreate something of how Aboriginal people used Kogerah - as they called Rushcutters Bay - and its Paddington hinterland in the centuries before Europeans arrived.
-As a resilient and innovative community, they continued to adapt their lives, co-existing around the bay until the turn of the twentieth century.
-(Elmoos 2019).
-Much of the Aboriginal population of Sydney died due to the smallpox outbreak of 1789, one year after the First Fleet arrived in Sydney.
-Following this, Aboriginal people regrouped, living in camps east of Potts Point at Barcom Glen and downstream on public land at Rushcutters Bay, throughout the 19th century.
-(Irish n.d.).
+As a resilient and innovative community, they continued to adapt their lives, co-existing around the bay until the turn of the twentieth century (Elmoos 2019).
+Following initial European colonisation, much of the Aboriginal population of Sydney died due to the smallpox outbreak of 1789.
+Following this, Aboriginal people regrouped, living in camps east of Potts Point at Barcom Glen and downstream on public land at Rushcutters Bay, throughout the 19th century (Irish n.d.).
 Despite the impact of colonisation, Gadigal culture has survived and Aboriginal people have continued to retain links to the area.

 PADDINGTON: